 4. Acts Of Service

 Acts of Service are doing things for another person, usually without them asking.
-This is my personal favorite of the 5 love languages and the one I speak best.
+This is my personal favorite of the 5 love languages and the one I speak best with my wife.

 It lets them know that you’re paying attention to their needs, supporting them, and trying to relieve some of the mental burden that can come with having a “to do” list.